*

 New South Wales

-Most of the New South Wales commercial catch is taken by eel trapping in the Estuary General Fishery, with seven main estuaries on average accounting for 73 per cent of the catch.
-Commercial catches of Longfin Eel rapidly increased in the early 1990s to a peak of 167 tonnes (t) in 2000–01 and then remained at around 80 t until the last four years when the export market decreased and processing facilities closed.
-As a result catches decreased from 82.6 t in 2014–15 to 8.2 t in 2018–19.
-Standardised catch rates for eel trapping (in kg per days fished) had been declining before the reduction in catches and have continued to decrease rapidly over the last two years [Hall 2020].
-In contrast, standardised daily catch rates (in kg per trap) indicate a more stable trend, with a less pronounced decline over the last two years, suggesting that the number of traps fished per day has also decreased.
-An interim total commercial access level (ITCAL) of 139.9 t was introduced in New South Wales in 2017 and will remain in place until transitioning to an adjustable total allowable commercial catch (TACC) in 2024.
-Current harvests are well below the ITCAL and it is not known whether a TACC of that magnitude would be sustainable.
+Most of the New South Wales commercial catch is taken by eel trapping in the Estuary General Fishery, with seven main estuaries on average accounting for 73% of the catch [Hall 2020].
+Commercial catches of Longfin Eel rapidly increased in the early 1990s to a peak of 167 tonnes (t) in 2000–01 and then remained at around 80 t until 2014–15.
+Over the last six years the export market for live eels decreased and processing facilities in NSW closed.
+As a result catches decreased rapidly and the total commercial catch in 2021–22 was 14.2 t.

 Toggle content